• Skip to primary navigation

 Garden Pests, Insects, Vegetables & Herbs

 Have you discovered that something is eating the leaves of your tomato plants and damaging your green tomatoes?
 You probably have a tomato hornworm or a tobacco hornworm.
 If you look around, you will probably find a giant green caterpillar on your tomato plants.
 What Does a Tomato Hornworm or Tobacco Hornworm Look Like?
-These big worms can grow …
+These big worms can …

 Continue Reading about What are the Green Caterpillars on Your Tomato Plants? | The Tomato Hornworm & Tobacco Hornworm